 - Players may only play on one team for the tournament.

-- Roster substitutions must be made by the start of each teams first game.
+- Roster substitutions must be made by the start of the tournament.
 To make a substitution you must inform the tournament director.

 - No other substitutions throughout the tournament are allowed.